 They work separately from your central heating, so you can supplement the rooms that need treatment.
 Or overhaul the whole house.
 Since they don’t require ductwork, installation is quick, easy, and doesn’t make a big mess in your home.

 And, since they use electricity, you don’t need to worry about converting your home to natural gas.
 The power already coming into your home is more than enough to keep these energy-efficient systems working!

-Mini Split Installation In The Treasure Valley
+Mini Split Installation In Boise, ID

 Snowflake Air is a Mitsubishi Elite Diamond Dealer and a bona fide authority when it comes to ductless heating and cooling and mini split installation in the Boise, ID area and up as far as McCall, Donnelley, and Cascade.
 If you’d like to learn more about these systems, click below or call us at (208) 205-9078.